Global Models for Time Series Forecasting: A Simulation Study: Results and Analysis

 \subsection{Overall Summary of Results}

 In this section, we provide a summary for the overall results obtained.
 With respect to the data availability experiments, we can confirm the expected behaviour that the performance of all models, both local and global variants, improve as the individual series get longer.
 Also as expected, this is not the case with local models when we increase the number of series in the dataset, while keeping the lengths constant.
 Considering the experiments related to single and multiple series, although the error values are not exactly the same, all global model accuracies are roughly equivalent in the SS and MS-Hom-Short scenario.
 This indicates that for global models it does not make much difference whether the data remains on one long series or spread across multiple different series.
-However, due to the diversity of the experiments involved and the different complexities of the model architectures picked by the automated hyperparameter tuning technique applied for every individual scenario, there are some exceptions to this conclusion, such as the FFNN in the Mackey-Glass Equations DGP and the RNN in the SETAR DGP.
-The mean MASE values for the SS and the MS-Hom-Short scenarios are not comparable here, since the data points considered for the in-sample na\"ive error used in the denominator of the MASE metric differ in the two contexts.
-As mentioned before, the local AR models clearly become worse when moving to the MS-Hom-Short context, since less data is used for the model training then.
-Again, there are exceptions to this conclusion such as the SAR(1) forecast model in the SAR(1) DGP case.
+Several exceptions to this conclusion are also mentioned under Appendix F.2 of the Online Appendix.
+The local AR models clearly become worse when moving to the MS-Hom-Short context, since less data is used for the model training then.
+Again, there are exceptions to this, such as the SAR(1) forecast model in the SAR(1) DGP.
 With its single coefficient, the SAR(1) model can be trained well with minimal training data.
-Along the same lines, although intended to be sufficient, the lengths in the MS-Hom-Long settings can still be inadequate for certain local models depending on the underlying DGPs.
+The lengths in the MS-Hom-Long settings can still be inadequate for certain local models depending on the underlying DGPs.
 An example of this is the MS-Hom-Long setting of the SETAR DGP where the SETAR model performs the worst.